 Post this photo-shoot and I’ll double-tap all your pics, I swear!

 DP [dee-pee] (abbr.)
-Display picture on social media account; now replaced by the phrase profile pic.
+Display picture on social media account.
+This is one of the more outdated terms in this millennial slang dictionary, now commonly replaced by the phrase profile pic.

 “D’you like my DP?”
 “It’s 2019, no one calls it DP anymore, dude!”